firmata/arduino/readme.md

 #Firmata

 Firmata is a protocol for communicating with microcontrollers from software on a host computer.
 The [protocol](http://firmata.org/wiki/Protocol) can be implemented in firmware on any microcontroller architecture as well as software on any host computer software package.
 The arduino repository described here is a Firmata library for Arduino and Arduino-compatible devices.
-See the [firmata wiki](http://firmata.org/wiki/Main_Page) for additional informataion.
+See the [firmata wiki](http://firmata.org/wiki/Main_Page) for additional information.
 If you would like to contribute to Firmata, please see the [Contributing](#contributing) section below.

 ##Usage